Yle: Controversies

-In 1965-69, during the term of director-general Eino S. Repo, who got the position with the backing of the Agrarian League and President Urho Kekkonen (a member of the Agrarian League), as he was Kekkonen's personal friend.
-Repo was accused of favouring leftist student radicalism and young left-leaning reporters with programmes critical of capitalism that demanded reforms to bring Finland closer to the Soviet Union, as such, Yle was given the nickname "Reporadio".
-After Repo resigned, he was demoted to director of radio broadcasting, on the communist-led People's Democratic League mandate.

-Repo resigned in 1969, but according to Yle, a "political mandate" remained, as Erkki Raatikainen was named director-general directly from the Social Democratic Party's office.
+During the finlandisation period, Yle contributed to President Urho Kekkonen's policy of "neutrality" by broadcasting the program Näin naapurissa about the Soviet Union.
+This program was produced in co-operation with the Soviets and supported Soviet propaganda without criticism.

+Eino S. Repo was replaced as director general in 1969 by Erkki Raatikainen, a member of the Social Democratic Party.
 All directors after him until 2010 were Social Democrats.
-This was ended by the appointment of the conservative National Coalition Party's Lauri Kivinen as director-general in 2010.

-During the finlandisation period, Yle contributed to Kekkonen's policy of "neutrality" by broadcasting the program Näin naapurissa about the Soviet Union.
-This program was produced in co-operation with the Soviets and supported Soviet propaganda without criticism.

-Kivinen's appointment in 2010 received much criticism, as he was previously head of Nokia Siemens Networks, which had sold monitoring equipment to the Iranian Ministry of Intelligence, allowing them to arrest political dissidents throughout the protests in the fall of 2009.
+This was ended by the appointment of the conservative National Coalition Party's Lauri Kivinen as director general in 2010.
+Kivinen's appointment received much criticism, as he was previously head of Nokia Siemens Networks, which had sold monitoring equipment to the Iranian Ministry of Intelligence, allowing them to arrest political dissidents throughout the protests in the fall of 2009.

 English-language newscaster Kimmo Wilska was fired on 13 October 2010 after pretending to be caught drinking on camera following an alcohol-related news story on Yle News.
 His stunt was not well-received by Yle's management, which fired him that day.
 Wilska received substantial support after his termination from the company.

 Yle has been criticised for buying many HBO series.
 It has responded by emphasising the suitability of the HBO series to channels with no ad breaks, citing the programming's quality and low price, and stating that American programmes constitute only 7% of its programming.

 Decision to close shortwave

-The broadcasts on shortwave radio from Yle Radio were closed at the end of 2006.
+Yle's broadcasts on shortwave radio were ended at the end of 2006.
 Expatriate organisations had been campaigning for continued service, but their efforts did not succeed in maintaining the service or even in slowing the process.
-The decision also affected a high-powered medium wave on 963 kHz (312m).
-A smaller medium wave covering the Gulf of Finland region (558 kHz, 538m) remained on air for one more year.
+The decision also affected a high-powered medium wave radio station on 963 kHz (312 m).
+A smaller medium wave station covering the Gulf of Finland region (558 kHz, 538 m) remained on air for one more year.